HolkanVS/e-Hydrogen-Cost-Optimizer/README.md

 ---

+## 📘 User Manual
+A complete **User Manual** is included in the [wiki](https://github.com/HolkanVS/e-Hydrogen-Cost-Optimizer-v0.3/wiki) section to guide you through each feature of the application.

+It provides detailed, step-by-step instructions for:

+- Setting system parameters and selecting technologies
+- Running techno-economic optimization
+- Interpreting cost results and decision variables
+- Exploring time series of system operation
+- Performing environmental impact assessments using LCA
+- Exporting and analyzing results
+- Replicating real-world case studies

+You can find the User Manual in the main folder named `User_Manual_v.0.3.1.pdf` file, you can just click [here](User_Manual_v.0.3.1.pdf) to be redirected.

+**We highly recommend reviewing the manual before starting a new project.** It is especially useful for first-time users and those working with custom scenarios or advanced inputs.

+---

 ## 💿 How To Install
+**Note:** This section provides a quick overview for installing the application.
+> For the complete installation procedure, please refer to the full [Installation](Installation) guide in the wiki section.

 Follow these steps to install and run the **e-Hydrogen Cost Optimizer** on a Windows system:

 ### System Requirements